mieszkosabo/florence-state-machine/README.md

 export type Action =
   | { type: "inputChange"; payload: string }
   | { type: "loginRequest" }
+  | { type: "logout" }
   | { type: "loginSuccess" }
   | { type: "loginError"; payload: { message: string } };
 ```

 This union type contains information about everything that can happen at some point.
-The first two actions come from the user and the last two
+The first three actions come from the user and the last two
 will come from the auth server.
 However, it doesn't matter from where the actions come to our state machine, so we don't include any information about it.

 ### States